johnwcowan/r7rs-work/RestartsCowan.md

 ## Specification

-A *restarter*is an object of a new disjoint type with three fields:
+A *restarter* is an object of a new disjoint type with three fields:

   *  tag - an identifying symbol
-  *  description - a list of strings string that describes the method of recovery
+  *  description - a list of strings that describes the method of recovery and the values, if any, needed for recovery
-  *  invoker - a procedure that actually performs the recovery; the number of arguments it expects is equal to the length of *description* minus 1.
+  *  invoker - a procedure that actually performs the recovery;
+  the number of arguments it expects is equal to the length of *description* minus 1.

 Restarters can be available in one of two ways.
 They can be *ambient restarters*, each of which is available during some dynamic extent of the program, or they can